FarronF/limerick-council-meetings/meetings/2016/02/25-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes of Meeting - Municipal District of Cappamore-Kilmallock - 21st January 2016.md

 Members thanked staff in the Kilmallock Office who were available over the Christmas period

-when houses in Galbally had been at risk of flooding.--- 4
+when houses in Galbally had been at risk of flooding.
+---
+4

 On the proposal of Councillor O’Donnell, seconded by Councillor Mitchell it was unanimously